msi-ris/Tutorials/rnaseq_cmd.md

 aggregated and assigned on a gene-by-gene basis.
 We do not support counting at the *transcript-level*, because transcript-level expression requires very specific data and analytical routines.
-If you are interested in transcript-level analyses (isoform expression), please contact RIS and/or the UMGC for consultation or make sure you already know how to collect transcript-level expression data!
+If you are interested in transcript-level analyses (isoform expression), please contact RI Bioinformatics and/or the UMGC for consultation or make sure you already know how to collect transcript-level expression data!

 </div>